What is a Power Station?

 power use falling water to turn

-(called wind turbines) to turn small generators.
+Wind power uses wind turbines to turn small generators.

 Solar

-power generates electricity directly from sunlight.
+power generates electricity directly from sunlight

 or from the heating effect